Walking around the Technisches Museum (Museum of Science & Technology) is quite overwhelming. So much to see. So much to do…

 What’s inside?

-(Steam engine gallery with multimedia show; press photo © Technisches Museum Wien)
+(The steam engine gallery on Floor 2 with a multimedia show that also plays in English; press photo © Technisches Museum Wien)

 On arrival, I suggest you browse the museum map provided and pick those areas of greatest appeal to you.

-The themed areas contain heaps of information, too.
-If you want to fully explore a topic, you need to take quite a bit of time to go through the exhibits, read the display information, and try out the interactive experiences.
+If you want to fully explore a topic, you need to take quite a bit of time to go through the displays, read the texts and labels, and enjoy the audiovisual and interactive experiences.

-Alternatively, you can just run through the museum and point at the big trains.
+Alternatively, you can simply drift around and point at the big trains.
 Whahay!

-(The museum adds new sections all the time, so be prepared for additions.
-Not to mention the special science exhibitions.)
+The museum adds and modifies sections regularly, so be prepared for changes to what I describe below.
+Not to mention the temporary special exhibitions.

 Floor 1